LucaMartinoia/LucaMartinoia.github.io/_pages/about.md

 <p><div style="text-align: justify">
 Hi, my name is Luca.
-I earned my Ph.D. from the University of Genova, and now I am a Postdoctoral researcher in Theoretical Physics at the University of Padova, <a href='https://www.dfa.unipd.it/'>Department of Physics "Galileo Galilei"</a>, in the <a href='https://www.liphlab.com/'>Collaborative Laboratory of Interdisciplinary Physics (LIPh Lab)</a>.
-I am also associate researcher at <a href='https://www.ge.infn.it/wordpress/'>INFN</a> under the Statistical Field Theory program.
+I am a theoretical physicist currently working as project engineer at <a href='http://stamtech.com/'>STAM</a>.
+I am currently working on R&D projects in defense and airspace within the Europe Defense Fund and the SESAR programs.
 </div></p>

 <p><div style="text-align: justify">
+I started my researcher career at the University of Genova, where I earned my Ph.D. in physics, and then moved to the University of Padova, <a href='https://www.dfa.unipd.it/'>Department of Physics "Galileo Galilei"</a>, in the <a href='https://www.liphlab.com/'>Collaborative Laboratory of Interdisciplinary Physics (LIPh Lab)</a> to study theoretical ecology and neuroscience.
+I was also associate researcher at <a href='https://www.ge.infn.it/wordpress/'>INFN</a> under the Statistical Field Theory program.
+During these five years in research, I had the opportunity to work in small international groups, and meet several experts in the fields.
+I have published several papers in high IF journals and have presented my research findings to the scientific community at international conferences and workshops across Europe.
+</div></p>

+<p><div style="text-align: justify">
-My research interests lie at the intersection between high-energy physics, statistical physics, and condensed matter.
+My research interests lie at the intersection between high-energy physics, statistical physics and condensed matter.
 During my Ph.D.
-I worked on <em>hydrodynamics</em> as an effective field theory, with a focus on applications to the phenomenology of strongly-coupled condensed matter systems, to the fluid/gravity duality in Holography, and more recently to soft and active matter.
-In September 2024 I moved to Padova, where I have started studying theoretical neuroscience and complex systems.
+I mostly worked on formal questions of statistical field theory, developing a new theory that expands the regime of applicability of hydrodynamics.
+The final goal was to better understand how to use fluid dynamics to model the motion of electrons inside strongly-coupled materials.
+At that time, I also worked on other problems related to holography, BCS superconductivity, quantum anomalies and fractons.
 </div></p>

 <p><div style="text-align: justify">
-In the photo you can see me with my wife <a href='https://unige-it1.academia.edu/ValeriaBacigalupo'>Valeria</a> moments after getting married in 2022!
+More recently, my interests have expanded to other areas, such as active matter and complex systems.
+While I was working as a postdoctoral researcher I started studying the collective dynamics of living matter, such as flocks and bacteria colonies, solving a 30-year-old problem in the field.
+In Padova I worked on models of the brain, to understand how to predict its response to external stimuli from its internal stochastic dynamics.
 </div></p>